dmccreary/micropython-clocks-and-watches/docs/glossary.md

 A input device that converts rotational movement into digital signals.

 **Example:** Using encoder rotation to adjust time settings.

-#### SPI
-Serial Peripheral Interface - a fast communication protocol for connecting digital components using multiple signal lines.

-#### SPI Interface
-A high-speed serial communication protocol for connecting displays and sensors.

-**Example:** Transferring data to TFT displays efficiently.

 #### Screen Tearing Prevention
 Techniques to avoid visual artifacts caused by updating display content while it's being refreshed.